harshitaaw/AI-assistant/README.md

-# AI-assistant
-# 🤖 Alex –  AI Voice Assistant
+# 🤖 Alex – Your Cute AI Voice Assistant

 ## Description
 Alex is a smart voice assistant built in Python using `speech_recognition`, `pyttsx3`, `tkinter`, and more.